OrpitaStudio/TaiiwoBot/replit.md

 ### 3. Start the Bot
 The bot will start automatically when you run the repl.
 The workflow "Discord Bot" runs `python discord_main.py`.

+**Important**: The workflow will stay alive even without the API key set.
+You'll see instructions in the console on how to add the secret.
+Once you add the `DISCORD_API_KEY` secret, restart the workflow to connect the bot to Discord.

 ## Features
 - Plugin system with automatic loading
 - Cross-platform support (Discord and IRC)